 The University Scholars Program introduces undergraduate students at the University of Florida to the exciting world of academic research.
 In the program, students work one-on-one with UF faculty on selected research projects.
 Through this initiative, students will take away an understanding of and appreciation for the scholarly method.
-A competition is held each spring within participating colleges for the University Scholars awards of a $1750 stipend.
-The program will consist of undertaking a full research project during the fall and spring semesters of the academic year, under the guidance of a faculty member.
+A competition is held each spring within participating colleges for the University Scholars awards that includes a $1750 stipend.
+The program will consist of undertaking a full research project, under the guidance of a faculty member.
 The University Scholars Program serves as an exceptional capstone to the academic careers of UF students.
 Only 200 students from all disciplines are selected through a competitive process to participate in this program.

 There are eligibility requirements for the USP Program.
-To participate, you may not be graduating before May 2016.
+To participate, you may not be graduating before May of the following year.
 Additional eligibility requirements for these awards are determined by each college.
-This would be the college of the person who will serve as your research mentor, not your home college.
-To check out these requirements, click here.
+You apply to the college of the person who will serve as your research mentor, not your home college.
+To check out the College requirements, click here.

 Requirements to Participate